Coursegen/cosi165a-f2014/feedback_and_reflection.md

 #### My own thoughts
 * At the very beginning maybe spend a little more time explaining why this is "IT" entrepreneurship even though it seems like mostly general content about entrepreneurship
 * Add more weight to creating a landing page and getting feedback from people beyond your own network.
 How to drive traffic and so on.

+* Add a lecture about doing good presentations?
+Or add more live practice presentations?
+Or discover a workshop for presentations
+* Instead of a handout, have students develop a one page google site to describe their project for eternity.